premieroctet/next-admin/CONTRIBUTING.md

 ![schema-hotfix](https://github.com/premieroctet/next-admin/assets/7901622/a1429da9-3753-4157-ba7a-afb2c1a1f8bc)

-> Note: You need to change base branch to `main` when merging a PR for a hotfix.

 #### Fixing an old major release

 If you want to fix a previous major version, you can create a PR on the relative branch (fix `v1` on branch `v1`).
 Any merged PR on those branches that contains `changeset` files will create a PR `changeset-release/[v1|v2|v3]`, which you could merge into `[v1|v2|v3]` to release a new version.